 DLG: The price range is from 1300€ for the Noé to 2390€ for the Sword.

 WZ: If you do not have an Exocet board, what kind of boards would you recommend?

 DLG: I’d advise choosing a dedicated foil board because it makes foiling easier.
 The Noé and Freeride 97 do not need very wide boards because you are not seeking performance with these foils, but fun.

 The Sword and Freerace can be used with wider boards if you are looking for speed and stability.

 DLG: Today these foils can be found in the Exocet dealer network and in the countries distributing the brand.
 The list is available on our website.
 We are also working on an online sales platform.

 WZ: Do you have anything else to add about these foils to finish off?

 DLG: We have worked particularly on the quality of the finish and details on these foils.
 For example, the wings are equipped with built-in stainless washers to prevent the screws from being in contact with the carbon directly.

 Another detail is the adjustable angle of the rear wing by changing the position on the fuselage.
-We have engraved a graduation on the fuselage to give more precision on this setting.
+We have engraved graduation on the fuselage to give more precision to this setting.